MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ![Workspaces list](media/service-admin-portal/workspaces-list.png)

 Admins can upgrade classic workspaces to the new workspace experience.
 Admins can select one or more workspaces with Type **Group** to upgrade.
 Upgrades are queued and executed asynchronously.
 It may take several minutes to several days to complete all **Pending** upgrades because the overall rate of admin-initiated upgrades is limited to keep the service running smoothly.
 The **Workspace upgrade status** column helps admins track the progress of the admin-initiated upgrades.
 Admins can cancel admin-initiated upgrades when they are **Pending**.
 To upgrade a workspace immediately, contact the Workspace Admin and have them start the upgrade through the workspace settings pane.
+[Learn more about workspace upgrade before starting your Power BI admin-initiated workspace upgrade.](../collaborate-share/service-upgrade-workspaces.md).

 The following table gives more details about the status of the upgrade.